 Is core strength the same thing as abdominal strength?

 Not exactly.
 First of all, core muscles are throughout the body, not just the abdominals.
 Core stability muscles work differently from the more surface or phasic muscles.
 The core muscles are designed for endurance rather than strength and work on a subconscious level to control joint movement and protect structures.
 The firing pattern, or sequence in which muscles activate is a crucial element to good function.

 How does poor posture relate to back pain?

 Poor posture creates imbalance in the body and stresses joints by transmitting forces unevenly.
-In other words, when good alignment is not maintained certain structures and muscles have to take the bulk of the strain and tend to overwork and breakdown.
+In other words, when good alignment is not maintained certain structures and muscles take the bulk of the load leading to overwork and breakdown.